Nurassyl-lab/Autoencoder-Example/README.txt

+If you came here for the latest updates navigate to "Inference" folder.

+Centralized:
 !NOTE - reconstructed images are titled as "6 Dense Layers", however, the model for this test had only 4 layers.

 Final loss